 - Your GRE (or GMAT) score + TOEFL (for international students)

 - Your Recommendations (from professors of your undergrad school)

 - Your Research Experience (papers published)

 - Your admission essay

-We believe GRE is a major contributor (for international students) unless you are a student from a well known University (Please note: Your school may be in top 20 in your country but professors in USA are not aware of all possible 1000 universities worldwide.. they might know few well known Universities.. they might know universities of students who are doing research under them)
+We believe GPA + GRE is a major contributor (for international students) unless you are a student from a well known University (Please note: Your school may be in top 20 in your country but professors in USA are not aware of all possible 1000 universities worldwide.
+They might know few well known Universities through their current students or if it's well known.

 Will I get financial aid?